 Shampoo the Right Way

-Many women with fine hair experience oily roots.
+Many women with fine hair experience greasy roots.
 While shampoo can reduce those oils, it's likely that your ends only need conditioning.
 You may even have been told by your stylist to avoid a daily shampoo, but that you need to condition more often.